-Complaints Policy
+Complaints Procedure

-September 2017

-June
+June 2020

 This policy and procedure has been produced by One Education’s HR and People service.
 The HR and People team provides management and HR support and advice to schools and academies purchasing their services under an agreed Service Agreement.
-For further information please contact the HR and People team via the HROne Helpline: 0844 967 1112 (local rate from landline) or HROne Helpline Email: hrpeople@oneeducation.co.uk Website: www.oneeducation.co.uk
+For further information please contact the HR and People team via the HROne Helpline: 0161 276 0153 (local rate from landline) or HROne Helpline Email: hrpeople@oneeducation.co.uk Website: www.oneeducation.co.uk